 Requests for subscription will be sent to the Central Administration.
-The Shares will be issued on the basis of the NAV per Share of the Sub-Fund in question, calculated on the first Business Day following the Valuation Day (as defined for each Sub-Fund in the relevant Supplement), provided that the request for subscription arrives at the Central Administration at the latest on the first Business Day preceding the Valuation Day in question before 12 noon.
+The Shares will be issued on the basis of the NAV per Share of the Sub-Fund in question provided that the request for subscription arrives at the Central Administration at the latest on the first Business Day preceding the Valuation Day in question (as defined in the relevant Supplement) before 12 noon.
 Any request for subscription received after 12 noon will be taken into account on the following Valuation Day.